 - the effect on, and capacity at, surrounding schools

 The VSBA calculates the site capacity of schools on a case-by-case basis, especially if school clusters (groups of surrounding schools) have current or future growth pressures.
-In some circumstances, to accommodate strong local growth, the built capacity of a site may be increased beyond what was previously envisaged.
+In some circumstances, to accommodate strong local growth, the current built capacity of a site may be increased beyond what was previously envisaged.

-School facilities schedules
+School facilities area schedules

 To ensure equity across schools, the Schedules indicate the spaces required for a school to deliver its curriculum for a certain number of students.